badlydrawnrob/data-playground/head-first/sql/__notes__/00-appendix/00-todo.md

 17. Write a condensed version, with _images_ and _analogies_
 18. Find some dummy tests for sql
 19. `CHECK` constraint or Python?
+20. Research **transactions** further — when to use? when to handover to Python?

 ## Do these ...